Advance in Healthcare with Lean Six Sigma

 - Prevent falls and injuries in hospitals and nursing homes

 - Reduce medication errors when prescribing and administering drugs or filling prescriptions

 - Increase turnaround time for lab results

 Six Sigma can also reduce unnecessary expenses.
-Healthcare professionals can achieve these kinds of results by committing to proven Lean or Six Sigma methodologies.
+These kinds of results are achievable from healthcare professionals by committing to proven Lean or Six Sigma methodologies.
 The DMAIC method (Define, Measure, Analyze, Improve, Control), for instance, focuses on improving existing processes.
 One of the most common processes in a hospital setting is the check-in.
 Here is a summary of how DMAIC could streamline this procedure:

 - Define the problems with the process and set goals, e.g., shorter wait times.

 - Develop a process map that details each step, e.g., updating records, reviewing insurance information, collecting co-pays.